 All products listed on this page were created and/or funded by ITP.
-Use the sorting menus below to find the identification support you need.
-Please see the product description page for more information about these product types.
-If you have problems accessing any of the tools, apps, or screening aids listed here, please contact ITP.
+Use the filters below to find the identification support you need.
+Please see the About ITP page for more information about these product types.
+If you have problems accessing any of the tool websites, mobile apps, or PDF screening aids listed here, please contact ITP.

 Bee Mite ID enables users to identify mites that may be found on bees or in their nests and to distinguish harmful from non-harmful mites.
 Included are a key, fact sheets, quick-reference guides, morphology guides, a filterable image gallery, and a glossary.

 Hawaiian Scarab ID includes over 70 native, established, and possibly invasive scarab species from the islands of the Pacific, particularly Hawaii and Guam.
 Included are a key, fact sheets, behavioral videos, an anatomy guide, a sortable image gallery, and a glossary, as well as DNA barcode data to help identify larvae.

 This interactive tool provides images, text, and keys that aid in determining whether or not an unknown disseminule (e.g., seed, fruit) is a federal noxious weed (FNW) and is therefore actionable.
 The tool includes three keys, a key to keys, fact sheets, an image gallery, and an illustrated glossary.

 Grasshoppers of the Western U.S., Edition 4 offers keys to identify both adult and pre-adult stages of many of the most commonly encountered grasshoppers in the western U.S., as well as fact sheets, a sortable image gallery, and an illustrated glossary.

 This tool is designed to help the user identify almost any scale insect to family, and in some cases to species, without the need for expertise in the group.
 The tool emphasizes scale taxa important to the U.S. ports of entry.
 It includes four interactive keys, fact sheets, a glossary, and a sortable image gallery.